Collaborative Management

 Collaborative Management Agreement (CMA)

 The purpose of the Fraser Salmon CMA is to create, promote, and support government-to-government, nation-to-nation structures for the collaborative governance, management, and conservation of Fraser salmon.
-The CMA provides guiding principles, roles, and processes for the Executive, Fraser Salmon Management Board, and Joint Technical Committee to support the DFO and FSMC (“the Parties”) in their respective decision-making authorities, responsibilities, laws, and jurisdictions as they relate to Fraser Salmon.
+The CMA provides guiding principles, roles, and processes for the Executive, Fraser Salmon Management Board, and Joint Technical Committee to support Fisheries and Oceans Canada and FSMC (the Parties) in their respective decision-making authorities, responsibilities, laws, and jurisdictions as they relate to Fraser Salmon.
 The CMA provides a framework for government-to-government decision-making by the Parties at the “Migratory Route Scale” on prioritized salmon fishery management concerns identified in the FSMB work plan.

 Collaborative Management Structure